Vringo says jury supports patent case against Google, others

-Shares of Vringo Inc fell as much as 10 percent after the mobile phone software maker said a jury had asked five companies, including Google Inc, to pay about $30 million for infringing its patents.
+Shares of Vringo Inc fell as much as 10 percent after the mobile phone software maker said a jury had asked five companies, including Google Inc, to pay about $30 million (18 million pounds) for infringing its patents.

 Vringo had been looking for much higher compensation of at least $696 million from the companies, financial website iStockAnalyst had previously reported.